Adderall XR Dosage

 Based on bioequivalence data, patients taking divided doses of immediate-release ADDERALL, (for example, twice daily), may be switched to ADDERALL XR at the same total daily dose taken once daily.
 Titrate at weekly intervals to appropriate efficacy and tolerability as indicated.

-ADDERALL XR capsules may be taken whole, or the capsule may be opened and the entire contents sprinkled on applesauce.
+ADDERALL XR extended release capsules may be taken whole, or the capsule may be opened and the entire contents sprinkled on applesauce.
 If the patient is using the sprinkle administration method, the sprinkled applesauce should be consumed immediately; it should not be stored.
 Patients should take the applesauce with sprinkled beads in its entirety without chewing.
 The dose of a single capsule should not be divided.
 The contents of the entire capsule should be taken, and patients should not take anything less than one capsule per day.

 ADDERALL XR may be taken with or without food.